 Wind, hydroelectric, geothermal, solar thermal, solar PV, and other solar energy systems: the assessed value of the system

-It depends on where you live and the kind of panels you plan to use.
+It depends on your location and the kind of panels you plan to use.
 Since there's a moderate amount of snowfall in Topeka, your best time to get solar is in the spring and fall.

-You might be pleasantly surprised at how quickly you can get a return on investment from your solar panels.
+You might be pleasantly surprised at how short it takes to get a return on investment from your solar panels.
 The sun shines frequently in Topeka, meaning your payback period could last 10.6 years per 5 kW of capacity on the high end.